Professional workspace with documents and laptop

 4. Payment Terms

-Drawn In Code operates on a subscription model.
+Drawn In Code provides website design, development, hosting, and ongoing care as your subscription — your monthly plan (the “Plan”).
 There is no upfront design fee, no 50% deposit, no final-payment-before-launch — you pay as you use the site, not before you’ve seen it.
 The terms below apply to every tier and to both billing frequencies.

 4.1 Monthly Billing (Default)